guywilson/ccalc/README.md

 # ccalc
-A C version of JCalc using MPFR, GMP and Readline libraries
+A C version of JCalc using MPFR, GMP and Readline libraries.
+The calculator converts the entered calculation into Reverse Polish Notation (RPN) using the 'Shunting Yard' algorithm before evaluating the result.

-Copyright (C) 2023  Guy Wilson
+**Copyright (C) 2023  Guy Wilson**
 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.

-Operators supported:
+## Operators supported:
 	+, -, *, /, % (Modulo)
 	& (AND), | (OR), ~ (XOR)
 	<< (left shift), >> (right shift)